Torres del Paine National Park

 The city of Valparaiso, capital of the homonymous region, is one of the most important commercial and military ports in Chile.
 It is located 116 km NW of Santiago, the national capital.
 The port city is characterized by its rugged geography and the idiosyncrasy of its inhabitants, it has also been the source of inspiration for many songs about its hills, the beautiful "porteñas" (women of Valparaiso) and all kinds of life stories.

-The city is also called 'Pancho' by its residents and 'La Joya del Pacífico' ('The Jewel of the Pacific') due to its seascape, history, and picturesque architecture with houses built on dozens of hills.
-During its greatest splendor in the second half of the nineteenth century, Valparaíso was also known among sailors as 'The Little San Francisco.'
+The city is also called "Pancho" and "La Joya del Pacífico" ("The Jewel of the Pacific") by its inhabitants, due to its seascape, history and picturesque architecture, with houses built on dozens of hills.
+During its greatest splendor in the second half of the 19th century, Valparaíso was also known among sailors as "Little San Francisco".
 The city was declared a World Heritage Site by UNESCO on July 2, 2003.

-One of the most emblematic buildings in Valparaiso is the seat of the Congreso Nacional which was moved here during the military government to give more importance to the regions.
-However, this has been a controversial issue because the Legislature and the Government are located in different cities.
+One of the most emblematic buildings in Valparaiso is the seat of the Congreso Nacional, which was moved here during the military government to give more importance to the regions.
+However, this has been controversial because the legislature and the government are located in different cities.
+As an important commercial and military port, Valparaiso is also home to the headquarters of the Chilean Navy and numerous organizations related to maritime life.

-In terms of weather, this city has a Mediterranean climate with mild and sometimes rainy winters and extremely dry summers, which often lead to forest fires.
-The average annual temperature is 14°C.
+In terms of weather, the city has a Mediterranean climate with mild and sometimes rainy winters and extremely dry summers, which often lead to forest fires.
+The average annual temperature is 14°C. Below is a list of interesting places to visit in Valparaiso.

 Hills of Valparaiso